 Some ear infections require antibiotic treatment, but many can get better without this medicine.

-If you suspect your child has an ear infection, your pediatrician can diagnose it and determine the appropriate treatment.
+If you suspect your child has an ear infection, your pediatrician can diagnose it and determine the right treatment.

 For mild cases, your doctor might recommend watchful waiting to give your child’s immune system time to fight off the infection or delayed antibiotic prescribing, which gives you time to see if your child is still sick before filling it.

 Even when antibiotics are prescribed, they won’t take effect for 24 to 48 hours.
-Your child need not suffer needlessly.
+Your child need not suffer.
 There are simple, effective ways to reduce your child’s discomfort and pain during an ear infection.

 Over-the-counter medications can help reduce pain and fever in your child.
-Based it on age and weight and consult with your pediatrician if necessary.
+Base it on age and weight and consult with your pediatrician if necessary.

 Read labels and instructions carefully when giving fever-reducing medications.
-“It’s very important to follow instructions and give the appropriate dosage according to your child’s weight and age,” says Dr. Hutton.
+“It’s very important to follow instructions and give the appropriate dosage according to your child’s weight and age,” says Dr. Lee.